jhaslowh/UFO_Attack/README.md

 - "screen freeplay" : go to free play screen
 - "delete savedata" : delete savedata file and set to default values
 - "delete settings" : delete settings and set to default values
+- "screensize [width] [height]" : reset the width and height of the screen
+- "fullscreen [on | off]" : toggle fullscreen

 Commands for Level Editor (Must be in screen with one)
 - "editor open" : open level editor